GSA/Section508.gov/_posts/2024-07-11-byte-003-color-only.md

 tags: Accessibility-Bytes Content-Creation Testing #choose one or more (comma separated): Accessibility-Bytes, Acquisition, Content-Creation, Design-and-Develop, Events, Policy-and-Management, Testing
 social_img: '{{site.baseurl}}/assets/images/social-media-og-image-bytes.jpg'
 created: 2024-07-11
-description: "<strong>Do you know that some people experience difficulty understanding and comprehending information when we use only colors to convey it?</strong><p>By meeting the use-of-color requirements, authors and agencies ensure that information isn't available through color only."
+description: "Do you know that some people experience difficulty understanding and comprehending information when we use only colors to convey it?"
 contributors:
 redirect_from:
 - blog/accessibility-bytes/3/ #Allows users to navigate by number